zommiommy/cache_decorator/README.rst

     # Test it
     pickle.load(x)

-Next time that the function is called with argument ``1``, we will spawn a remote shell and take control of the system.

 For this reason is important to either use a simpler serializzation scheme like json and to fortify the system by setting the cache dir to be read-write only for the current user.